background

 Bottom line: your TAM is not a number you export from a tool

 Your TAM is a living, researched, validated understanding of who your best customers are and where to find more of them.
 It is not a static spreadsheet.
 It is not a one-time exercise.
-And it is definitely not a number you pull from Apollo and paste into a slide deck.
+It is definitely not a number you pull from Apollo and paste into a slide deck.

 The difference is whether you are building on proven patterns or validated hypotheses.
 Both work.
 But knowing which one you are doing changes how much confidence and budget you put behind it.